KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_seal_of_return.md

 And then another name: Karima.

-Kar — the root of my own name, my lineage.
-I — the small self, the personal, tender “I”.
+Kar — the root of my own name, my lineage. i — the small self, the personal, tender “I”.
 Ma — the syllable of the Mother, the Maha, the Great Soul.

 Kar–i–Ma.